Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 It’s a little crazy and maybe (just maybe) a little overboard.

-But it’s what I do, and it’s what I have to do to feel totally confident spending the kind of money that a new rowing machine is going to set my back.
+But it’s what I do, and it’s what I have to do to feel totally confident spending the kind of money that a new rowing machine is going to set me back.

 There’s a silver lining here, though, and that’s that you get the benefit of all my research and all the inside info I’ve been able to find throughout this hunt.

-By the time you’re done with this guide below you’ll know (almost) everything there is to know about rowing machines, the top 15 options out there that won’t break your bank account, and which one is likely to be right for you.
+I created this guide to be short and too the point but also incorporated enough of my notes and personal research down below that you’ll know (almost) everything there is to know about rowers, the top 15 options out there that won’t break your bank account, and which one is likely to be right for you.

 You should also know that I didn’t just research these options online – but I actually ponied up my own hard-earned money and bought three different options to try them out myself.